 Parents, carers or guardians can be your best friend in classes where swimmers still need someone in the water with them.
 Communicate with swimmers’ parents about what is required for each new activity in the class and move around the teaching space to oversee activities and provide feedback.
-This technique basically allows swimmers to receive a 1 on 1 lesson and they can be moving for the duration of the class rather than waiting on the side for their turn with the instructor.
+This technique basically allows swimmers to receive a 1-on-1 lesson and they can be moving for the duration of the class rather than waiting on the side for their turn with the instructor.
 Using the parents to discipline, reason with or comfort their child if they are being disruptive or upset also allows you to keep the rest of the class moving and active while they get settled and ready to swim.

-- Assess and group swimmers by ability
+- Assess and group swimmers by their ability

 Make sure any new swimmers are assessed prior to joining a group class and group swimmers with others of a similar skill level as best you can.
-This will limit the amount of 1 on 1 time required by the instructor.
+This will limit the amount of 1-on-1 time required by the instructor.
 If a timid beginner joins a group of confident swimmers even the most experienced instructors will struggle to keep the class moving.